marwolaethblack/simple-voice-assistant/README.md

 # simple-voice-assistant
 A simple voice asssistant using the Speech Recognition python module and google text to speech module.
+Written in Python 3.

 Requires pipenv to install dependecies and vlc to stream audio.
 Run `pipenv install` to install them.
-Next run `pipenv shell` followed by `python3 va.py` to run the program.
+Next run `pipenv shell` followed by `python3 va.py` or `python va.py` depending on your python installation, to run the program.

 The voice assisstant listens to specific keywords or commands.
 The key words implemented are: